linode/apl-core/docs/BATS.md

 # BATS testing framework

-This is relevant starting from [v0.11.52](https://github.com/redkubes/otomi-core/releases/tag/v0.11.52).
+This document is relevant starting from [v0.11.52](https://github.com/redkubes/otomi-core/releases/tag/v0.11.52).

 ## Where can I find BATS?